nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22546](https://jira.nuxeo.com/browse/NXP-22546).

+#### Update Mechanism WHen Reloading Components {{since '9.3'}}

+Hot-reload has been optimized so as to limit the number of components that are reloaded, also making sure that they are loaded only once during the process.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23166](https://jira.nuxeo.com/browse/NXP-23166).

 #### Graceful Shutdown in Tomcat {{since '9.2'}}

 Runtime behavior has been cleaned up: when shutting down Tomcat it is now possible to make sure that all asynchronous work has been either processed or task has been persisted.